-Where any Councillor or officer is required to attend an Overview and Scrutiny Committee under this provision, the Chairperson of that Committee will inform the Strategic Director Resources giving at least seven working days' notice of the meeting which the officer is asked to attend, and state the nature of the item on which the officer is required to give account.
+Where any Member or officer is required to attend a Scrutiny Committee under this provision, the Chairman of that committee will inform the Strategic Director of Resources giving at least seven working days' notice of the meeting which the officer is asked to attend, and state the nature of the item on which the officer is required to give account and whether any papers are required to be produced for the Committee.

-4.3.14 Attendance by Others
+14. Attendance by Others

-An Overview and Scrutiny Committee may invite people to address it, discuss issues of local concern and/or answer questions.
+A scrutiny committee may invite people other than those people referred to in paragraph 1.12 above to address it, discuss issues of local concern and/or answer questions.
 It may for example wish to hear from residents, stakeholders and members and officers in other parts of the public sector and shall invite such people to address it.

-4.3.15 Call-in
+15. Call-in

-Operation only by the Scrutiny Committee
+Operation only by One Committee

-The following procedure will not be operated by all three Overview and Scrutiny Committees.
-The Call-In function will solely be in the remit of the Scrutiny Committee.
-The two policy-driven Committees (Business and Housing Policy Committee and Health and Environment Policy Committee) will not operate the Call-In procedures.
+The following procedure will not be operated by all three scrutiny committees.
+The Call-In function will solely be in the remit of The Overview and Scrutiny Committee as the Council's principle Scrutiny Committee.
+The two policy driven committees (Business and Housing Policy Committee and Health and Environment Policy Committee) will not operate the Call-In procedures.